bdhmin/cse15l-lab-report/lab-report-5-week-10.md

 ### Finding the files that don't match

-I created a new method, `getLinks2()`, which is the CommonMark parsing implementation and kept the `getLinks()` function the same.
+I created a new method, `getLinks2()`, which is our parsing implementation and kept the `getLinks()` function the same.
 I then read the files in both ways, and checked if the two Arraylists were not equal.
 If they were not, I printed the file's filename and the contents of both results.

 ### CommonMark Spec Test 1